Contents of Company’s Articles of Association

 the company should issue new shares to other parties.

-If the abovementioned 6 (six) month timeframe has lapsed and there are still fewer than 2 (two) shareholders in the company:
+If the abovementioned 6 (six) month timeframe has lapsed and there are still less than 2 (two) shareholders in the company:

 -